zlpmichelle/BigValue/README.txt

-BigDataAnalysis is a distributed big data analysis system over Cloudera Distributed Hadoop(CDH).
+BigValue is a distributed big data analysis system over Cloudera Distributed Hadoop(CDH).

 ------------------------
 The delivery for customer:
-1.Run $BIGDATAANALYSIS_HOME/build.sh, it will generated a obfuscator codes package under $BIGDATAANALYSIS_HOME/target/BigDataAnalysis-1.0.tar.gz
-2.Bring the $BIGDATAANALYSIS_HOME/target/BigDataAnalysis-1.0.tar.gz to cluster side.
+1.Run $BIGVALUE_HOME/build.sh, it will generated a obfuscator codes package under $BIGVALUE_HOME/target/BigValue-1.0.tar.gz 2.Bring the $BIGVALUE_HOME/target/BigValue-1.0.tar.gz to cluster side.

-The latest BigDataAnalysis can be downloaded from an BigDataAnalysis Mirror [1].
+The latest BigValue can be downloaded from an BigValue Mirror [1].

 The source code can be found at [1]

-The BigDataAnalysis changes tracker is at [2]
+The BigValue changes tracker is at [2]

-1. BigDataAnalysis
+1. BigValue
-2. BigDataAnalysis/CHANGES.txt
+2. BigValue/CHANGES.txt

 BUILD
 ====================